 However, over time, the dermis begins to lose both collagen and elastin, therefore reducing the skin’s ability to absorb, retain and transport moisture to the other layers of the skin.
 The ‘fat’ in the subcutaneous layer that gives the skin its plump appearance also begins to disappear.
 This causes the epidermis to sag and thus, wrinkles form.
 There’s not a magic age for this to happen when everyone suddenly gets wrinkles.
 Some people in their 20s have little lines around their eyes from squinting or spending too much time in the sun.

 Some people are quite lucky and may not have lines or wrinkles appear until their 60’s, this may be for several reasons, either very good genes and they’ve taken very good care of their skin, perhaps had oily skin for most of their lives or have made good lifestyle choices.
-We will all be effected by what is known as intrinsic ageing or extrinsic ageing.
+We will all be affected by what is known as intrinsic ageing or extrinsic ageing.

 Here are some useful tips to prevent reduce skin ageing at an early age: